anugushravya/broken-hash/TestCase_2_POST_Hash.md

 ### Precondition

-The hash application should be listening at PORT 8088 and ready to accept curl request
+The hash application should be listening at PORT 8088 and ready to accept curl requests.

 ### Assumptions

-Hash application is running on windows machine.
+Hash application is running on a windows machine.
-Curl is installed on the machine to send request.
+Curl is installed on the machine to send the request.

 ## Test Steps